 - If an

-azp(authorized party) claim is present, the Client should verify that its
+azp(authorized party) claim is present, the Application should verify that its

 client_idis the claim value.

-- The Client must validate the signature of ID Tokens according to JWS using the algorithm specified in the JWT
+- The Application must validate the signature of ID Tokens according to JWS using the algorithm specified in the JWT

 algheader parameter.
-The Client must use the keys provided by the Issuer.
+The Application must use the keys provided by the Issuer.

 algvalue should be the default of

-RS256or the algorithm sent by the Client in the
+RS256or the algorithm sent by the Application in the

 id_token_signed_response_algparameter during registration.